 - If you are being treated for a chronic medical condition or taking medication on a regular basis, be ready to explain your condition(s) and give the names of the You might want to prepare a list.

-- If you’re adjusting status in the United States, a copy of Form I-693, Report of Medical Examination and Vaccination Record, with the top part filled in by the patient.
+- If you’re adjusting status in the United States, page 1 of form I-693 (Report of Medical Examination and Vaccination Record, click HERE to access the form), with the top part filled in by the patient.

 What the Doctor Will Examine

 The doctor will talk with you, review your medical and vaccination history, give you a physical examination, and order any required STD tests.
-One of the STD tests require a small amount of urine so be certain to be hydrated: this is NOT a drug test.
-Children under the age of 15 will normally not be required to complete the STD tests.
+One of the STD tests require a small amount of urine so be certain to be hydrated: this is NOT a drug test and is only required for those aged 18 through 24.

 During the physical portion of the examination, the doctor will, at a minimum, look at your eyes, ears, nose and throat, extremities, heart, lungs, abdomen, lymph nodes, and skin.